labriqueinternet/DEPRECATED-build.labriqueinter.net/README.md

 ### Build all labriqueinter.net images

-Log into the olimex board and build, configure it, and run build script.
+Log into the olimex board and build, configure it, and run build script (you probably want to execute the last command on an screen).

 ```shell
 apt-get install git -y --force-yes